Skip to main content

 Time Based Triggers

 The time trigger is available under the ‘Triggers’ category in the Node Library.
-You can configure the time settings by specifying how frequently the flow should run or by customizing the settings manually using the settings cog.
+You can configure the time settings by specifying how frequently the workflow should run or by customizing the settings manually using the settings cog.

 Manual Time Settings